JoaoCarvalho515/coup/README.md

 # Coup Game

-A multiplayer Coup card game built with Next.js, featuring 3D rendered cards and real-time gameplay using PartyKit.
+A multiplayer Coup card game built with Next.js, and real-time gameplay using PartyKit.

 ## Gameplay Preview